 After an initial outburst of capitalist reform from 1991-94, including privatization of state enterprises, creation of institutions of private property, and development of entrepreneurship, Belarus under Lukashenko has greatly slowed, and in many cases reversed, its pace of privatization and other market reforms, emphasizing the need for a "socially oriented market economy."
 About 80% of all industry remains in state hands, and foreign investment has been hindered by a climate hostile to business.
 The banks, which had been privatized after independence, were renationalized under Lukashenko.
-The government continued to nationalize companies in 2005, using the "Golden Share" mechanism--which allows government control in all companies with foreign investment--and other administrative means.
+The government has also renationalized companies using the "Golden Share" mechanism--which allows government control in all companies with foreign investment--and through other administrative means.

 Peat, the country's most valuable mineral resource, is used for fuel and fertilizer and in the chemical industry.
 Belarus also has deposits of clay, sand, chalk, dolomite, phosphorite, and rock and potassium salt.
 Forests cover about a third of the land, and lumbering is an important occupation.
 Potatoes, flax, hemp, sugar beets, rye, oats, and wheat are the chief agricultural products.
 Dairy and beef cattle, pigs, and chickens are raised.
 Belarus has only small reserves of petroleum and natural gas and imports most of its oil and gas from Russia.
 The main branches of industry produce tractors and trucks, earthmovers for use in construction and mining, metal-cutting machine tools, agricultural equipment, motorcycles, chemicals, fertilizer, textiles, and consumer goods.
 The chief trading partners are Russia, Germany, Ukraine, and Poland.

 The massive April 26, 1986 nuclear accident at the Chernobyl power plant, across the border in Ukraine, had a devastating effect on Belarus; as a result of the radiation release, agriculture in a large part of the country was destroyed, and many villages were abandoned.
 Resettlement and medical costs were substantial and long-term.
 Many living in Chernobyl afflicted zones have infrequent access to medical treatment due to remoteness, inadequate equipment, and substantial costs.
 Although the Belarusian Government claims otherwise, many radiation monitoring stations, especially in rural areas, are either ill-equipped, poorly staffed, and/or no longer in operation.
 Resettlement of those in affected areas remains incomplete.

 Growth in 2007 continued to be robust.
 Consumer price inflation averaged about 8.3% in 2007, but higher energy import prices are expected to drive up inflation in 2008 and subsequent years.
-Large wage increases, which were typical in the 1990s and early 2000s, fueled some increased consumption but also making Belarusian firms less competitive.
-Over 40% of enterprises and a majority of collective farms currently operate at a loss, a level that has persisted since 2002.
+Large wage increases, which were typical in the 1990s and early 2000s, fueled some increased consumption but also made Belarusian firms less competitive.
+Close to 20% of enterprises and a majority of collective farms currently operate at a loss, a level that has persisted since 2002.
 The government made progress in reining in its fiscal policies, largely due to constraints imposed by financial difficulties caused by the earlier economic slowdown.
-Belarus continues to be heavily dependent on Russia, with the potential for greater economic dependency looming in the long-proposed European Union (EU)-style union between the two states.
-Prospects for an eventual union remain murky, however, largely due to the apparent lack of interest on the part of the leadership of both countries.
+Belarus continues to be heavily dependent on Russia, with the potential for greater economic dependency in a long-proposed EU-style union between the two states.
+Prospects for an eventual union state remain weak, however, largely due to the apparent lack of interest on the part of the leadership of both countries.
 However, Russia, Belarus, and Kazakhstan have announced plans to move ahead with the formation of a customs union in 2008.